aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/advanced-features/pantone-goe-coated-palette/_index.md

 Now, let's jump into the exciting world of Pantone Goe Coated Palette.

-## Import Packages
+## Import Namespaces

-First, you need to import the necessary packages to get started.
+First, you need to import the necessary Namespaces to get started.
 Open your Visual Studio project and make sure to add references to Aspose.Imaging for .NET.

 ```csharp
 using Aspose.Imaging;